Our Philosophy on End of Life Services

 Once your pet has crossed over, you can expect some or all of the following behaviours:

-• They may stretch once the heart has stopped as the air from the lungs is forced out.
-This may appear as though they are trying to take their last breath
+• They may stretch once the heart has stopped as the air leaves the lungs for the last time.
+This may appear as though they are trying to take a breath.
+This may also include natural noises.

 All of these behaviours are involuntary and can occur even though vital signs are not present.

-You can now take as much time as they need to say goodbye and gather yourself before leaving the clinic.
+You can now take as much time as you need to say goodbye and gather yourself before leaving the clinic.

 Once you are ready to leave, you can either leave the office through the front or side door, or you can notify the staff that you are ready to leave.
 At this point the staff will take the necessary actions to follow through with your requests in regards to the care of your pets’ remains.